 Every year it’s the same.
 The first cool, crisp evening, a little patch of gold-tinged leaves, a glimpse of pumpkins piled high at the market or a noisy flock of Canadian geese, honking their way south – all these things put me in a autumn-state-of-mind, and send me into a tailspin of new culinary ideas.
-As much as I love sun-ripened tomatoes, berries of every variety, watermelon, bountiful supplies of fresh herbs and so many other uniquely summer delights, the approach of fall is always quite a thrill to me.
+And many of them include pumpkin pie spice.

 I have a dry-erase board on the inside of one of my kitchen cabinets.
 It’s usually filled with a bunch of scribbling that might make you scratch your head.
 It’s my recipe inspiration board.
 You see, I’m forever thinking up new ideas for both savory and sweet dishes I want to create, and I’ve found if I don’t jot them down, they often disappear, never to resurface again.
 Right now my little white board is loaded with a plethora of new fall inspirations.